Aardwolf-Social/aardwolf/doc/INSTALL-RUST.md

 Then, download the [rustup installer](https://www.rust-lang.org/en-US/install.html) and run it.
 That's it!

+> To build on the Windows with Linux-Subsystem you may need to install `gettext` as a separate package.

 ### Installing Rust Toolchain

 Once you have `rustup` installed, make sure you have the `nightly` rust